A Quick Overview of Oxygen Not Included – Spaced Out DLC

 As you might have guessed, You will need to provide your little colony with the essentials to live, managing heat, oxygen, water, food, germs, and many other aspects.
 If you enjoy games like Rimworld, or Mars Trading Company, then you will probably love Oxygen Not Included.

 Hello there, fellow duplicant, and welcome to the colony.
 Over here, you’ll find our power grid.
 No no, those are not hamster wheels repurposed to generate power and get you into shape so you can run stuff to areas faster.
 Don’t worry, you’ll have your opportunity to use those later.
 Over here is our bathroom, and next to that is our state-of-the-art filtration system.
 As you know, Oxygen Not Included, so get to work, we need to breathe!

 Alright, enough fun – Hi there, Monodex here.
 I wanted to have a little bit of fun with the intro on this one.
 Game reviews are a new thing for me, so I’m still trying to figure out the best way to approach this.
 In this one, I want to take a more personal approach.
 Usually, a lot of my posts are written with me being a sort of shadow behind the knowledge, which tends to lead to very bland, but to-the-point information.

 I started writing game reviews, mainly because I’ve wanted to try them, but also because I know for a fact that some games are better to stream than others.
 I also know that almost nobody who reviews games mentions anything about how streamable they are.
-That is where that “Live Streamer Value” metric comes into play.
+That is where that “Live A streamer is somebody who engages in the activity of live streaming.
+Value” metric comes into play.